 In general terms, the expected percentage split between the child and parent will be 90% and a 10% Equity Loan making up the balance of the purchase price, although the percentage split can be as much as the two parties to such an agreement decide.

 Providers of the Equity Loan will share proportionally in any profits made when it comes time to sell the property, which could potentially make this a very profitable arrangement for all parties involved.
 Alternatively, the Family Equity Loan can be repaid in full or in installments prior to any sale using an agreed interest calculation if any interest is to be charged.
 If the parent so decides, this equity loan can be ‘gifted’ should the circumstances suit.

 Why use the ‘Family Equity Loan’ plan?

-- First Mortgage will provide FREE independent mortgage advice to both parties, thereafter making a recommendation from the whole of market.
+- First Mortgage will provide FREE impartial mortgage advice to both parties, thereafter making a recommendation from thousands of mortgages.

 - Helps first time buyers get onto the property ladder, with 100% ownership.

 - Provides parents with security on their capital outlay.